The article contains affiliate links. All opinions are mine.

 The drop-in midsole is extremely spongy and offers a ton of cushioning.
-Compared to the members of the original Nike Metcon Line, like the Metcon 3’s for example, the Nike DSX Flyknit 2’s have a slightly bigger heel to toe drop.
+Compared to the members of the original Nike Metcon Line, like the Metcon 3’s for example, the Nike DSX Flyknit 2’s have a slightly bigger heel-to-toe drop.

-There’s extra cushion located at the heel counter, which prevents the foot from slipping out and gives additional comfort.
+There’s an extra cushion located at the heel counter, which prevents the foot from slipping out and gives additional comfort.